luismiguelcasadodiaz/inception/learnings/nginx_learnings.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./certs/nginx.key -out ./certs/nginx.crt -subj "/C=ES/ST=Catalonia/L=Barcelona/O=42barcelona.com/CN=10.12.250.80"
 ```

-`-nodes` is required to allow nginx auutomatically use the certificated wihtout a password.
+`-nodes` The -nodes option is necessary to generate a certificate that Nginx can use automatically, without prompting for a password.
-`-days` to define validy period.
+`-days` to define the validity period.
-`-newkey` forces to create a new private key if does not exist. if exists openssl refuses to create a new private key.
+`-newkey` forces the creation of a new private key if it does not exist.
+If it exists, OpenSSL refuses to create a new private key.

-As it requires the virtual machine IP, that is assigned by DHCP, i created a script that runs at bootime.
+Since the virtual machine's IP address is assigned dynamically via DHCP, I created a script that runs at boot time to handle this automatically.

-I saved the **executable** script at `/etc/local.d/generate_cert.start` and activate it at boot time with `rc-update add local default`
+I saved the **executable** script at `/etc/local.d/generate_cert.start` and activated it at boot time with `rc-update add local default`

 You can verify certificate content with this command